Next General Meeting:

 DACS meetings are usually held at the Danbury Hospital auditorium.
 (Click here for directions and parking information.)

-Activities begin at 6:30 p.m. with registration and casual networking.
+Doors open at 6:30 p.m. for registration and casual networking.
 The meeting starts at 7:00 p.m. with a question and answer period (Ask DACS), followed by announcements and a short break.
 The featured evening presentation begins at 8:00.
 The meeting is scheduled to adjourn at 9:30 p.m.

 DACS General Meetings are free and open to the public.
 Members and prior attendees are encouraged to extend invitations to anyone interested in this topic.